glensmccarty/dkibbe.github.io/cis126dl_tar.md

 ## Preparation

-TThis assignment will work on most Linux distributions.
+This assignment will work on most Linux distributions.

 ### Reading